372groupproject/milestones-team10-andresbarragan-jacksontroyer-1/code/README.txt

 HelloWorld.Txt:
-    Simply print hello world to a transcript
+    Prints 'hello world' to a transcript

 squareRootOfList:
     Prints the square roots of a list of numbers